 Telephone: +44 (0) 1962 827234

 University of Winchester students studying Bachelor Honours degrees are pre-approved to start a Masters degree at Winchester.
 To be eligible students must apply by the end of March in their final year and meet the entry requirements of their chosen Masters degree.

-Accreditation: Single Honours BSc Psychology is accredited by the British Psychological Society (BPS) for the purpose of eligibility to apply for the Graduate Basis for Chartered Membership of the BPS, provided the minimum standard of qualification of second class Honours is achieved and the empirical project is passed.
+Accreditation: Single Honours BSc Psychology is accredited by the British Psychological Society (BPS) for the purpose of eligibility to apply for the Graduate Basis for Chartered Membership (GBC), provided the minimum standard of qualification of second class Honours is achieved and the empirical project is passed.
 This is the first step towards becoming a Chartered Psychologist.
 On graduation, students are not qualified to practise as a specialist psychologist without further training.